(close)

 Anecdote

-The recording is taken from Peter Tyndall’s cassette release of Slave Guitars performances.
+The recording is of Peter Tyndall’s cassette release of Slave Guitars performances.
 The cassette contains two pieces or versions of the Slave Guitars.
 The performance on side two begins a 21:50 and is a live version with applause at the end.
-It may have been from CHCMC
+Probably not from the CHCMC concert, but possibly similar.

 Anecdote